 - you will get profiled here on this site – priceless as every architect living that has internet access reads this site daily*.
 Your fame as a designer will be boundless**

 - you will receive my undying gratitude for participating (actually, everyone will receive this particular “prize”)

-- Possibly other goodies, I am starting to solicit stuff from people so you’ll just have to take it on faith … this is a small time competition, there’s only so much I can take on myself.
+- Possibly other goodies including, but not limited to, a custom Life of an Architect Design Competition t-shirt (retail value $25+ but the actual value is priceless), I am starting to solicit stuff from people so you’ll just have to take it on faith … this is a small time competition, there’s only so much I can take on myself.
 If you are reading this and want to kick something into the pot to be awarded to the winners, the cream of our society, just drop me an email.

 If you want, here is a link to every post I’ve written on Playhouses some of these posts include the actual construction drawings used to build the playhouse.
 You will also find past entries to see how presentation boards were assembled, loads and loads of valuable data.
 Everything that you want to know can be found in these previous posts so use this resource wisely, Grasshopper.

 Dallas CASA (which stands for Court Appointed Special Advocates) is a nonprofit organization of community volunteers trained and supervised to serve as voices in court for abused and neglected children.
 On any day in Dallas County, there are nearly 2,000 children waiting for a safe place to live.
 Many times the CASA volunteer is the only constant in the child’s life during this very difficult process.
 Parade of Playhouses raises funds for Dallas CASA to continue serving more children who need safe, permanent homes where they can thrive.

 Important Considerations for your Design (aka “How to win”)